lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 implementation-specific, it does open a windown for mismatches between `tr` and `sk`.
 First, this will produce a signature which will fail to verify under the intended public key since a compliant `Verify()` routine will independently compute `tr` from the public key.
-Second, a malicious or tricked signer could potentially produce a signature which validates under a different public key, which weakens the implicit security assumptions of the ML-DSA algorithm.
 Implementors should pay careful attention to how the public key or its hash is delivered to the `ExternalMu-ML-DSA.Prehash()` routine, and from where they are sourcing this data.